connorbly7/UFC-Fight-Analytics---Tableau/README.md

 Key Insights
 - Most fights end by decision, especially at lower weight classes
-- Knockouts increase in likelihood as the weightclasses increase, and fight times decrease.
+- Knockouts increase in likelihood as the weight class increases, and fight times decrease.
 - Average fight time is 3.8 minutes
 - Average number of strikes thrown in a fight is 72.3
 - Fights with more takedown attempts are most likely to end in a decision

 How to Access
-- Links to each dashboard included above
+- Links to each dashboard included above (on Tableau Public, view in fullscreen for best view)
-- Screenshots included in images folder
+- Screenshots included in images directory
-- File for the Tableau Public workbook included
+- File for the Tableau Public packaged workbook included in workbook directory